Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: From Coupled Oscillators to Networks

 As stated in the previous section, the actual frequencies $\Omega_0$ and $\Omega_1$ are numerically determined by counting zero crossings of the trajectory $x - \langle x \rangle$.
-This requires a careful choice of the time range $[t_0, t_n]$ of the observations, since, the number of periods $N_P$ fitting into this interval determines an upper bound in absolute accuracy ($\sim\tfrac{1}{2N_P}$) of measuring $\Omega_0$, $\Omega_1$.
+This requires a careful choice of the time range $[t_0, t_n]$ of the observations, since the number of periods $N_P$ fitting into this interval determines an upper bound in absolute accuracy ($\sim\tfrac{1}{2N_P}$) of measuring $\Omega_0$, $\Omega_1$.
 Here, $N_P = 2000$ is chosen to yield an absolute accuracy well below $10^{-3}$ in the frequency range of interest.

 Results from the GP run are presented in \tabref{tab:two_vdp_sync_results}.
 The algorithm stopped after one generation, providing six simple results optimally satisfying $\Gamma_1$.
-Since the equations \eqref{eqn:paired_vdp_controlled} are symmetric in $x_0$ and $x_1$, unsurprisingly so, are the resulting control laws.
+Since the equations \eqref{eqn:paired_vdp_controlled} are symmetric in $x_0$ and $x_1$, unsurprisingly so are the resulting control laws.

-To demonstrate the control effect \figref{fig:two_vdp_sync_kuramoto} shows the Kuramoto order parameter, $r$, representing phase-coherence, plotted over time \cite{Kuramoto1975,Kuramoto1984}.
+To demonstrate the control effect \figref{fig:two_vdp_sync_kuramoto} shows the Kuramoto order parameter, $r$, representing phase coherence, plotted over time \cite{Kuramoto1975,Kuramoto1984}.
 The order parameter is defined by

-with $\varphi_j$ the continuous phase\footnote{The continuous phase is computed from the analytical signal of the trajectory $x$ using the Hilbert transform.
-For details see \cite{Cohen1994TimeFrequencyAnalysis}.} of the $j$-th oscillator.
-The controlled system completely synchronizes ($r \approx 1$) after a short initial period of de-synchronization, while the uncontrolled system exhibits a permanent phase shift resulting in an oscillating graph.
+with $\varphi_j$ the continuous phase of the $j$th oscillator.
+It is computed from the analytical signal of the trajectory $x$ using the Hilbert transform, cf.\cite{Cohen1994TimeFrequencyAnalysis}.
+The controlled system completely synchronizes ($r \approx 1$) after a short initial period of de-synchronization, while the uncontrolled system exhibits an oscillating graph.